Kjw072892/TCSS305-hw2-kjw0728/README.md

 ## Citations and Collaborations:
 For this assingment java documents and stack overflow was used to learn more about enumerators, how they work, and what their functions are.
+Some AI was used to quickly find information and sources that talks about Java's Inheritence hierarchy.

 ## Questions:
 None